Statistics on AI Replacing Jobs (2026 Data)

 • One in four workers worry that AI could make their jobs obsolete, with even more concern among workers of color and younger employees

-Generative AI could replace 300 million full-time jobs (Goldman Sachs)
+Generative AI could replace 270 million full-time jobs by 2030 (Goldman Sachs)

-In a report published by Goldman Sachs, they claim that generative AI could expose the equivalent of 300 million full-time jobs to automation.
+A report published by Goldman Sachs claims that generative AI could replace the equivalent of 25 million full-time jobs in 2026 and up to 270 by 2030.

 AI job replacement by year